specialityProjectEnsimag/OCR/README.md

 this case).

 ## Sliding window
-The sliding window algorithm is the easiest way to separate lines and characters but it is also the most limited one.
+The sliding window algorithm is the easiest way to dissociate lines and characters but it is also the most limited one.
 The principle is to look for a row (or column) where all pixels are white (meaning that there is a space between two lines of text or two characters).